Kyōryū Sentai Zyuranger

-Kyōryū Sentai Zyuranger (恐竜戦隊ジュウレンジャー, Kyōryū Sentai Juurenjā) is a Japanese tokusatsu television series and the sixteenth installment in the long-running Super Sentai metaseries of superhero programs.
-Produced by Toei, it aired on TV Asahi from February 21, 1992 to February 12, 1993, with a total of 50 episodes. preceded by Chōjin Sentai Jetman and succeeded by Gosei Sentai Dairanger.
+Kyōryū Sentai Zyuranger (恐竜戦隊ジュウレンジャー, Kyōryū Sentai Juurenjā) is a Japanese television tokusatsu series broadcast by TV Asahi.
+The series is the sixteenth installment of Super Sentai.
+Directed by Shōhei Tōjō, Takeshi Ogasawara, Taro Sakamoto and Katsuya Watanabe, it stars Yūta Mochizuki, Seiju Umon, Hideki Fujiwara, Takumi Hashimoto, Reiko Chiba, Shiro Izumi, Machiko Soga, Ami Kawai and Jun Tatara.
+It aired from February 21, 1992 to February 12, 1993, replacing Chōjin Sentai Jetman and was replaced by Gosei Sentai Dairanger.
 It was the first Sentai series to have a regular Sixth Ranger, and the first to introduce the concept of sentient, living mecha, a theme that has been used frequently in the franchise ever since.
 It was also the first Sentai series to be adapted into an installment of the American Power Rangers series.
 Footage from all 50 episodes was extensively used for the first season of Mighty Morphin Power Rangers.
 The core Zyuranger costumes were used in all three seasons of Mighty Morphin Power Rangers and were used as the original Power Rangers costumes while the Dragon Ranger costume was adapted into the Green Ranger's costume and was used throughout Season 1 and in early Season 2.
 The title Toei gives this series for international distribution is Galaxy Rangers.

 Cast members from the series reprised their roles for the 2014 film, Zyuden Sentai Kyoryuger vs. Go-Busters: The Great Dinosaur Battle!
 Farewell Our Eternal Friends.

 At the 2014 San Diego Comic-Con, Shout!
 Factory announced that they would be releasing the entire Zyuranger series with English subtitles on DVD in North America.
 On February 17, 2015, Super Sentai Zyuranger: The Complete Series was released on DVD in North America.
 This is the first Super Sentai series to be released in North America.
 In addition on January 23, 2016, Shout Factory streamed the series on their website.

 Plot

-Five young warriors from an ancient civilization of dinosaur-evolved humans (恐竜人類, Kyōryū Jinrui) are awakened during the present day after 170 million years of suspended animation when their sworn enemy, Bandora the Witch, is inadvertently released from her magical container on Planet Nemesis by two astronauts.
+Five young warriors from an ancient civilization of dinosaur-evolved humans (恐竜人類, Kyōryū Jinrui) are awakened during the present day after 170 million years of suspended animation when their sworn enemy Bandora the Witch is inadvertently released from her magical container on Planet Nemesis by two astronauts.
 The five warriors, the Zyurangers, must summon the power of mechanical-looking deities known as Guardian Beasts, each modeled after a different prehistoric beast, in order to protect mankind from Bandora's evil forces.
 A sixth warrior, Burai the Dragon Ranger, later becomes involved with the conflict between the Zyurangers and Bandora's forces.